przestaw/Boost-Python_tutorial/README.md

 Please note that *operator<<* is used by the method defined by def(str(self))

+## Retrurning lists & tuples

+Boost.python supports python types tuple and lists.

+- *boost::python::tuple* can be created using constructor or *make_tuple(args)* call.
+All C++ types are supported, we can return our own classed if there was a *class_<>* wrapper creted.
+- *boost::python::list* can hold elements of any type.
+Lists support common operations like similarly to tuples all C++ types are supported.
+	- lists support operations like : *append, extend, insert, count, pop, remove*

+More details about lists and tuples can be found in [Reference Manual for Boost.Python](https://www.boost.org/doc/libs/1_66_0/libs/python/doc/html/reference/)

 ## Build

 Standard way to build boost.python program is to use bjam, used also to build boost.python itself.